joshcasino/leap-year/README.md

 * For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
 * If the first consonants include "qu", move the "u" along with the "q".
 Don't forget about words like "squeal" where "qu" doesn't come first!
 * For words beginning with "y", treat "y" as a consonant.
+* Words that are numbers are passed as-is

 Starts with a vowel, adds "ay" to end / East / Eastay Starts with "y", treat "y" as consonant / Yeast / Eastyay